stepchowfun/proofs/proofs/AdmissibilityGraph/README.md

 In this example, the contents of module `M` can depend on the contents of module `N` (as demonstrated by the dependency on `X` by `C`), but not vice versa.
 Mutual admissibility can be arranged by also bridging the ingress of `M` and the egress of `N`.
 In general, arbitrary admissibility relationships between modules can be configured by bridging the relevant gateways.

-Since we aren't using the ingress of `M` or the egress of `N`, we can simply delete them.
+Since we aren't using the ingress gateway of `M` or the egress gateway of `N`, we can simply delete them.

 ```mermaid
 flowchart TD